-Princess Bubblegum in Adventure Time.
+Princess Bubblegum.
 As Ricardio found out, hurting Finn, Jake, AND Lady Rainicorn is a quick way to get your ass handed to you, even if you technically have no ass.

 Francine Smith from American Dad!.
-She can snap in a rather disturbing manner.
+In spite of her good-natured demeanor, she can snap in a rather disturbing manner.

 And tearing up mountain ranges or redirecting rivers isn't even the really scary thing.
 The worst bit?
 He can and will rip out your soul (not literally, but getting debended permanently has been referred to as something of the same effect), and there's nothing anyone can do to stop him.